robbiebarrat/Sculpture-GAN/README.md

 I originally began this project as an attempt at generative architecture; but lack of an appropriate dataset held me back from that.
 Currently working with trying to get something usable from the google sketchup 3d workshop

-# Example abstract shape generations (scroll down further for program usage)
+# Example abstract shape generations

 ## 3D-printed generation